Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures

 \subsection{Contributions}

-In this paper, we focus on studying the rack-aware MSR codes for repairing $h\geq 1$ failed nodes within the same rack.
-By employing the alignment technique to extend the coupled-layer construction in \cite{LWHY}, we construct two classes of rack-aware MSR codes with smaller sub-packetization levels and linear field sizes which are listed in Table \ref{tab-Schemes}.
+In this paper, we focus on the rack-aware MSR codes for repairing $h\geq 1$ failed nodes within the same rack.
+The work in \cite{WZLT} constructed a family of such codes with a sub-packetization level of $\bar{s}^{\bar{n}}$ via permutation matrices.
+In their approach, the number of racks is identity-mapped to the exponent of the sub-packetization level.
+However, since every row of each parity-check submatrix contains only one non-zero element, this method makes it difficult to further reduce the sub-packetization level.
+To significantly reduce the sub-packetization level, we partition the racks into equal-sized groups and then, using an alignment technique to extend coupled-layer construction, identity-map the number of these rack groups to the exponent of the sub-packetization level to construct the parity-check matrix.
+As a result, the proof of the MDS property for our codes no longer reduces to showing the invertibility of a Vandermonde matrix; indeed, it becomes more complex.
+Nevertheless, we can prove this property using the Combinatorial Nullstellensatz.
+For the repair proccess, as the host rack downloads coded symbols from each helper rack, utilizing this data requires transforming the rack-aware MSR code $\mathcal{C}$ into an intimate code $\bar{\mathcal{C}}(w)$ for $w \in [h]$, imposing the requirement that $\bar{\mathcal{C}}(w)$ is MDS.
+Consequently, the parity-check matrix of $\mathcal{C}$ must be carefully designed to ensure that both $\mathcal{C}$ itself and every $\bar{\mathcal{C}}(w)$ satisfy the MDS property.
+Although the expression forms of our rack-aware MSR codes are not very different from the codes in \cite{LWHY}, our approach to repair is fundamentally different.
+We construct two classes of rack-aware MSR codes with smaller sub-packetization level and linear field size which are listed in Table \ref{tab-Schemes}.